antonhornquist/Grrr-sc/README.md

 ## Implementation

-Code readability has been favored over optimizations.
+Please do note that code readability has been favored over optimizations.

+The [grrr-rb](http://github.com/antonhornquist/rsclass-rb) library is a Ruby port of this library.
+The SuperCollider and Ruby classes are generated using the [rsclass-rb](http://github.com/antonhornquist/rsclass-rb) class generator based on meta data defined in the [grrr-meta-rb](http://github.com/antonhornquist/grrr-meta-rb) repository.

 ## Classes